PHYS 1P22/92: Introductory Physics II

 • If you need any accommodations related to exams, such as extra time, because of a disability or an ongoing health or mental health condition, please contact Student Accessibility Services (SAS) at askSAS@brocku.ca or (905) 688-5550 ext.
 3240 as soon as possible to arrange your accommodations.

-• If you require academic accommodation on religious grounds, you should make a formal, written request to the TA at astr@brocku.ca, who will pass it on to the professor.
-Such requests should be made during the first two weeks of any given academic term, or as soon as possible after a need for accommodation is known to exist.
+• If you require academic accommodation on religious grounds, you should make a formal written request to the professor during the first two weeks of the term, or as soon as possible after a need for accommodation is known to exist.
+Religious accommodations are not granted automatically, and will be considered on a case-by-case basis.

 • If you are experiencing mental health concerns, contact the Student Wellness and Accessibility Centre.
 Good2Talk is a service specifically for post-secondary students, available 24/7, 365 days a year, and provides anonymous assistance: visit the website or call 1 866 925-5454.
 For information on wellness, coping, and resiliency, click here.